 Council has not adopted uniform rates.
-Since amalgamation, it has instead chosen to adopt a differential rating system.

-5.2 DIFFERENTIAL RATES
+5.2 Differential Rates

 Under the Act, Council is entitled to apply differential rates provided that it uses CIV as its basis for rating.

 Council has since its inception adopted the differential rating system as it considers that this provides a greater ability to achieve equitable distribution of the rating burden, particularly considering the farming sector.